addthis/hydra/docs/source/tutorial/codec.rst

 * Single quoted strings are not supported in HOCON, while they were in the JSON format.
 In HOCON, a single quoted string will result in the string including the single quote characters.
 * Comments in HOCON can be made using either "//" or "#".
 Our JSON format only allowed "//".
+* The JSON format allowed multi-line comments using "/* comment */" syntax.
+HOCON does not have multi-line comments.
 * There is only one additional reserved keyword in HOCON: "include".
 You must not use "include" anywhere in a job config except in quoted strings, unless using it for its file include function.
 * You must escape strings as in java.
 In the JSON format, you could do something like "\\" or '"', which would now need